Skip to main content

 Part Five

 This is your path.
 Not a prescription — a journey.
-Each week has one focus.
+Each day has one focus.
 Build on the one before.
-Your Kardia monitoring runs throughout all six weeks.
+If you take the optional home monitor, you wear your Kardia through the whole week.
+Work through the seven days at your own pace.

 Interactive practice: Reinforce what you are learning with our online tools at londoncardiologyclinic.uk/tools — weekly quizzes, a sleep scorecard, trigger explorer, and more.